41st GST Council Meeting Highlights, Updates, Outcome and More

 The 41st GST Council Meeting took place on August 27, 2020, virtually via a video call around 4:30 p.m.
 IST.
 It was held to specifically discuss the pressing issue of state compensation shortfalls.
 Chaired by Union Finance Minister Nirmala Sitharaman, the assembly saw participation of key stakeholders and state representatives.
 After a lot of discussion, the council concluded two solutions to bridge the gap between cess collections and compensation disbursements.

 Beyond compensation issues, the Council tackled various GST-related concerns, including late fee rationalization and exempting IGST on COVID-19 equipment imports.
 The Council reintroduced the GST amnesty scheme, easing late fees for all taxpayers.
-Special consideration was given to small taxpayers.
+They gave special consideration to small taxpayers.

 The shortfall for the FY 2020-21 calculated and addressed was Rs 2,35,000 crore.
-Out of this, Rs 97,000 crore is the shortfall due to the implementation of GST, whereas the rest is considered as due to the COVID-19 pandemic.
+Out of this, the implementation of GST caused a shortfall of Rs 97,000 crore, while the rest resulted from the COVID-19 pandemic.
 Options to address compensation shortfalls would impact state finances.
 Meanwhile, the measures to improve compliance signal a shift towards an efficient GST system with potential revenue gains.

 This article delves into the meeting’s minutes, examining decisions, potential repercussions, and broader implications for the GST system.